 In the next section, we introduce the physical model of radio wave propagation used in our application.
 Then we describe the implementation giving details about the constraint solving involved in the optimization.
-Finally, we conclude the paper with an evaluation of our tool.
-This work is a companion paper to [FMB96] which does not describe the implementation, but concentrates on the model used and its features (here section 2).
-For a general survey on constraint logic programming see [JaMa94], for a survey on its applications [Wal96].
+Finally, we conclude the article with an evaluation of our tool.
+This article is a revised version of [FrBr97] and is a companion paper to [FMB96] which does not describe the implementation, but concentrates on the model used and its features (here section 2).
+For a complete introduction into constraint programming see [MaSt98], for a survey on its applications [Wal96].